 As a crop form, spelt’s DNA has barely changed over the centuries – unlike wheat, which has been repeatedly and intensively modified to suit our farming methods, resist pesticides, generate higher yields and produce a uniform crop.
 The jury’s out on whether these apparent health benefits are down to its inherent goodness or to the fact that it is not hybridised or chemically altered (as simple and as enduring as when it was first introduced).
 Either way, whether people turn to spelt for health reasons, for its flavour, or for variety, one thing I have noticed is that once someone has converted to spelt they tend to be hooked!

 Perhaps one of the main reasons I love spelt is that it has a truly elemental flavour: nutty and sweet.
 Like conventional flours, it comes in white and wholegrain forms.
 It is important to remember too, that the goodness of spelt is found inside the kernel, so for the nutrients survive the milling process you need to stick to stoneground spelt.
-Most of the time the flour can be used directly in place of your usual wholewheat in recipes, although you may need just the hydration as it attracts and absorbs water easily but because of the gluten structure it can quickly become porridge like if you over hydrate it.
+Most of the time the flour can be used directly in place of your usual wholewheat in recipes, although you may need adjust the hydration as it attracts and absorbs water easily but because of the gluten structure, it can quickly become porridge-like if you over hydrate it.